EriqueGreenwood/EriqueGreenwood.github.io/README.md

 My portfolio website repository
 Where I store the projects I have created

-CAUTION: Github pages has a bug with single page, refreshing the page causes a 404
+CAUTION: Github pages has a bug with single page applications, refreshing the page causes a 404.